shyampurk/LaravelBasicChatApp/README.md

     -   Line 46: Replace the placeholder <PUBNUB_PUBLISH_KEY> with your PubNub publish key
     -   Line 47: Replace the placeholder <PUBNUB_SUBSCRIBE_KEY> with your PubNub subscribe key

+2. Open the file [PubnubConfig.php](/app/PubnubConfig.php) and update the following

+    -   Line 19: Replace the placeholder <PUBNUB_SUBSCRIBE_KEY> with your PubNub subscribe key
+    -   Line 20: Replace the placeholder <PUBNUB_PUBLISH_KEY> with your PubNub publish key
+    -   Line 21: Replace the placeholder <PUBNUB_SECRET_KEY> with your PubNub secret key

-2. Open the [domainconfig.js](resources/js/domainconfig.js) file and update the following
+3. Open the [domainconfig.js](resources/js/domainconfig.js) file and update the following

     -   Line 1: Replace the placeholder <HOST_OR_IP> with your web servers root address

-3. Open the [pubnubconfig.js](resources/js/pubnubconfig.js) file and update the following
+4. Open the [pubnubconfig.js](resources/js/pubnubconfig.js) file and update the following

     -   Line 3: Replace the placeholder <PUBNUB_SUBSCRIBE_KEY> with your PubNub subscribe key
     -   Line 4: Replace the placeholder <PUBNUB_PUBLISH_KEY> with your PubNub publish key